This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 From one of two parking lots at Hoseley Avenue you can venture on one of the trails on the ridge’s high wooded banks.

-There’s a fishing pier if you want to try to land the lake’s plentiful bass, and the SCCRWA manages a boat rental station in the spring and summer.
+There’s a fishing pier if you want to try to land the lake’s plentiful bass.
+The SCCRWA also manages a boat rental station in the spring and summer.

 15. Branford Festival